-Use D[] to calculate the derivative of the inverse of g[].
-Plot it out to demonstrate that it is never zero.
-Because it is never zero, the rate of change of E must always be less than or equal to zero.
+The third panel on the right shows that the derivative of the inverse is never zero.
+Because it is never zero, we saw from equation 3 that the rate of change of E must always be less than or equal to zero.